vapor/docs/2.0/docs/getting-started/install-on-macos.md

 ### Install

-Now that you've added Vapor's tap, you can install the Vapor's toolbox and dependencies.
+Now that you've added Vapor's tap, you can install Vapor's toolbox and dependencies.

 ```sh
 brew install vapor